 Denver is the Capital of Colorado, and provides a city feel amongst the mountains!
 Here, you can explore Union Station, a popular hangout spot, or enjoy the city life!

 Denver has a population of only just over 600,000, so it is never too difficult to get around.
 Explore the many shops and restaurants, attend a concert, go to a club, or visit museums!

 Read more about interesting things to do in Denver!

 Here is a city in northern Colorado, whose downtown inspired Disneyland’s Main Street USA!
 Fort Collins has a bustling downtown, full of boutiques, specialty shops, restaurants, and breweries.

 It is also home to the famous New Belgium Fat Tire beer.
 When you’re not eating, drinking, or shopping, there are plenty of beautiful parks and reservoirs to explore in the area!

 Colorado Springs is the largest city by area in Colorado.
 Visit the infamous Pikes Peak, walk around the Garden of the Gods, and explore the downtown area full of lively nightlife, unique restaurants, and shopping!
-Colorado Springs has a small town feel, with big city vibes!
+Colorado Springs has a small-town feel, with big city vibes!

 Top Colorado Parks to visit

 This park is one of the most popular parks in Colorado.
 You will see Elk and other wildlife, especially in the town previous to the park, Estes Park!
-Elk roam all throughout the town, especially during rut season.
+Elk roams all throughout the town, especially during rut season.
 Don’t go near them though as they can be dangerous.